 Wells Fargo Cash Wise Visa® card

-If you want a cash back Visa card with no annual fee, check out the Wells Fargo Cash Wise Visa® card.
-It offers a $150 introductory bonus when you spend $500 in the first three months, plus unlimited 1.5% cash rewards on purchases.
+If you want a cash rewards Visa card with no annual fee, check out the Wells Fargo Cash Wise Visa® card*.
+It offers a $150 introductory bonus when you spend $500 on purchases in the first three months, plus unlimited 1.5% cash rewards on purchases.
 You can also get 1.8% cash rewards on qualified digital wallet purchases, like Apple Pay® or Google Pay™, during the first 12 months from account opening.

 Credit One Bank® Platinum Rewards Visa